Chapter 8

 Assignments without mutation

 We have already seen the steps necessary to process assignment statements that do not involve variable mutation.
-Recall that we can declare as a premise any assignment statement or claim from a previous logic block involving variables that have not since changed.
+Recall that we can declare as a Premise any assignment statement or claim from a previous proof block involving variables that have not since changed.

-For example, suppose we want to verify the following program so the assert statement at the end will hold:
+For example, suppose we want to verify the following program so the assert statement at the end will hold (this example again eliminates the Logika mode notation and the necessary import statements, which we will continue to do in subsequent examples):

 val x: Z = 4